Teen Driver Challenge

 It is recommended that the student to instructor ratio for the Teen Driver Challenge be 4 students for every one instructor while on the driving range.

 - What is the difference in this training and that offered by our public schools?

 Teen Driver Challenge is not intended to replace driver education in the public schools.
 The course is challenging and is intended for drivers with some experience.
 The goal of the Teen Driver Challenge is to provide the students with the knowledge and skills needed to avoid a crash.
 This is provided by both classroom instruction and hands on, practical instruction in the driving range.

-- Parents/guardians are to email a completed packet (to include all signatures and required documents) to firstname.lastname@example.org to reserve your spot.
+- Parents/guardians are to email a completed packet (to include all signatures and required documents) to Lt.
+Bobby Smith at firstname.lastname@example.org to reserve your spot.

-- Due to the demand for this class, a $50 refundable check must be received by July 13, 2017 for firm confirmation of the seat.
-Anything NOT received by July 13, 2017 will be released to person(s) on a waiting list.
+- Due to the demand for this class, a $50 refundable check must be received by the class registration deadline for firm confirmation of the seat.

 - TDC Student Registration